YellowMinionPlannet/Notes/Book/Book_Professional_Javascript_for_Web_Developers/Chapter18.md

 `window.navigator`, to visit browser info, operationg system info, hardware.

 ### Browser and Operating System Identification
+> This is just a reference list of related properties, please refer to the original book.

 ## WEB COMPONENTS
+> Web components could be a complete and seperate concept to research, please refer the book and [webcomponent guide](https://webcomponents.guide/learn/)

 ## MEDIA ELEMENTS
 ## NOTIFICATIONS API